Tekali7/IlBelPaese/README.md

 ## How to Clone

-Clowning allows you to make an exact copy of a code repository, usually for collaboration or to work on different features independently.
+Cloning allows you to make an exact copy of a code repository, usually for collaboration or to work on different features independently.

 1. Log into GitHub.
 2. Locate repository and select the repository.